 Notable professional players and their contributions to the sport

 Several notable players have made significant contributions to the growth of professional lacrosse.
 Gary Gait is widely considered to be one of the greatest lacrosse players of all time, and he helped to establish the sport’s popularity in the United States in the 1990s.
-Other notable players include Paul Rabil, Casey Powell, and John Grant Jr., all of whom have been instrumental in the growth of the MLL.
+Other notable players include Paul Rabil (one of top paid players), Casey Powell, and John Grant Jr., all of whom have been instrumental in the growth of the MLL.

 The growth of Major League Lacrosse (MLL) and other pro leagues

 The MLL has been the driving force behind the growth of professional lacrosse in the United States.
 Since its founding in 2001, the league has expanded to include teams in several major U.S. cities, and it has helped to establish lacrosse as a viable professional sport.
 The MLL has also been instrumental in the growth of the sport at the youth and collegiate levels, helping to establish lacrosse as a popular sport in high schools and colleges across the country.